ACP3/cms/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/55ca41bedfed0a001f000026/badge.svg?style=flat)](https://www.versioneye.com/user/projects/55ca41bedfed0a001f000026)

 # ACP3 CMS
-The ACP3 CMS is a highly customizable and easy to use Web Content Management System based on PHP5 and MySQL.
+The ACP3 CMS is a highly customizable and easy to use Web Content Management System based on PHP and MySQL.

 ## Features